 This is something you only have to worry about if you have a fairly new car and intend to keep it for a couple of years.
 Resale value will be much more important than if you buy an older car and run it until it’s worn out.

-Once you have found a car you like make sure you do all the right checks.
-Even fantastic looking cars can have a murky past.
+Make sure you do all the right checks as even fantastic looking cars can have a murky past.

 If you leave a deposit on a car you want to buy make it clear, in writing, that the intention to buy is subject to satisfactory checks on the vehicle and the deposit is refundable if the car is not as it should be.

 Arrange a vehicle inspection or if you know a friendly mechanic ask him to check the vehicle over and ALWAYS get a vehicle data check.
 This will pick up whether there is any outstanding finance – if there is money owed to a finance company they will take the car back.
 Similarly, if it has been stolen the car will be taken from you and returned to the owner – and there’s no compensation.